 Groom in Carson County, Texas — The American South (West South Central)

 Location.
-35° 12.114′ N, 101° 6.451′ W. Marker is in Groom, Texas, in Carson County.
-Marker is on Broadway north of 1st Street, on the right when traveling north.
+35° 12.169′ N, 101° 6.465′ W. Marker is in Groom, Texas, in Carson County.
+Marker is at the intersection of Broadway and West 2nd Street, on the left when traveling north on Broadway.
 Touch for map.
+Marker is on the northwest corner.
 Marker is in this post office area: Groom TX 79039, United States of America.